nt-williams/catfun/cran-comments.md

 ## Resubmission

-This is a resubmission, in this version I have (6/13 resubmission):
+This is a resubmission, in this version I have:

 * Removed removed "Function for" from the title.